Plantar Fasciitis: Restoring Your Happy Feet

 What Causes Plantar Fasciitis?

 Home Exercise Program for Plantar Fasciitis:

-A home exercise program (HEP) is critical for successful management of Plantar Fasciitis.
-This may include but is not limited to: stretches for the muscles of the lower leg and foot, strengthening of the lower leg and foot, and modalities.
-Lower leg stretches include gastrocnemius (calf) muscle and soleus (deep calf) muscle flexibility exercises done in non-weight bearing and weight bearing positions.
+A home exercise program (HEP) is critical for the successful management of Plantar Fasciitis.
+This may include: stretches for the muscles of the lower leg and foot, strengthening of the lower leg and foot, and modalities.
+Lower leg stretches include gastrocnemius (calf) muscle and soleus (deep calf) muscle flexibility exercises in non-weight bearing and weight-bearing positions.
 Foot stretches include big toe/plantar fascia flexibility exercises.
 Strengthening exercises may consist of heel raises and toe curls with a towel.
 Lastly, effective home treatments may include self plantar fascia soft tissue massage using a golf ball and ice massage after exercises.
-Before starting a HEP, please consult with your JOI Rehab clinician who will give you an appropriate, comprehensive program, with written instructions and illustrations.
+Before starting a HEP, please consult with your JOI Rehab clinician, who will give you an appropriate, comprehensive program with written instructions and illustrations.

 “Active Rest” in the Healing Process